Alii-Ganjj/LongitudinalAMDNet/README.md

 ## Contact

-If you have any questions, please feel free to contact us through email (alireza.ganjdanesh@pitt.edu) or GitHub issues.
+If you have any questions, please feel free to contact us through email (alireza.ganjdanesh@pitt.edu).